In Short

 - branding;

-Prospective franchisees will be interested in joining your franchise if you can show them that using your brand will attract clients in their area.
-If you do not have an established reputation or brand, prospective franchisees will wonder why they should pay to use your brand instead of simply setting up their own business.
-This means that you should have a strong brand before you decide to franchise your business.
+Prospective franchisees will be interested in joining your franchise if you can show them that using your brand will attract clients in their area and drive profits.
+If you do not have an established reputation or brand, prospective franchisees will question why they should pay to use your brand rather than setting up their own business.
+This means you should have a strong brand before you franchise your business.

-When you start a franchise system, you license your IP to other people to use.
+When you start a franchise system, you license your IP for others to use.
 Make sure you have registered trademarks for your:

 - business name;